awsdocs/aws-cdk-guide/doc_source/use_cfn_template.md

 ------

 You can import multiple nested stacks with either or both methods\.
 When importing the main template, you provide a mapping between the resource name of each nested stack and its template file, and this mapping can contain any number of entries\.
-To do it after the initial import, call `loadNestedStack()` for each nested stack\.
+To do it after the initial import, call `loadNestedStack()` once for each nested stack\.

 After importing a nested stack, you can access it using the main template's [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_cloudformation-include.CfnInclude.html#get-wbr-nested-wbr-stacklogicalid-span-class-api-icon-api-icon-experimental-title-this-api-element-is-experimental-it-may-change-without-notice-span](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_cloudformation-include.CfnInclude.html#get-wbr-nested-wbr-stacklogicalid-span-class-api-icon-api-icon-experimental-title-this-api-element-is-experimental-it-may-change-without-notice-span) method\.